Chadwick Boseman biography

 Chadwick made his big screen debut as Floyd Little in the 2008 sports biopic The Express, about Ernie Davis, a renowned running back for Syracuse University during the civil rights movement.
 He then went on to land a prominent role in the 2010 television series Persons Unknown, playing Muslim sergeant Graham McNair.

 Despite his limited motion picture experience, Chadwick landed the starring role as iconic baseball player Jackie Robinson in the Warner Bros. biopic 42, opposite Harrison Ford.
-He starred in Draft Day (2014) and more recently, he was seen as Black Panther in Captain America: Civil War (2016), before going on to play the role in the standalone Marvel film, Black Panther (2018) and a follow-up Avengers movie, Avengers: Infinity War (2018).
+He starred in Draft Day (2014) and more recently, he played T'Challa/Black Panther in Captain America: Civil War (2016), before going on to play the role in the standalone Marvel film, Black Panther (2018) and a follow-up Avengers movie, Avengers: Infinity War (2018).